moogacs/docs.buf.build/docs/ci-cd/setup.md

 To run lint checks with your job, simply add `buf lint` to it and you're good to go!

-If your [`buf.yaml`](../configuration/v1/buf-yaml.md) is defined at the root of your repository, the command is as simple as:
+If your [`buf.yaml`](../configuration/v1/buf-yaml.md) is defined at the root of your repository, you can run the linter with this command:

 ```sh
 buf lint